 - 1/4 Cup Wheat flour

 - 1 Tsp Salt

 - Roast: Heat 1 tablespoon olive oil in a medium saucepan.
 Add fennel seeds, onion and garlic.
 Sauté on medium heat until onions are translucent.
 Remove from heat.

-- Make the patties dough : Take a bow, add quinoa, cooked onion and fennel seeds, beetroot, wheat flour, bread crumbs, dill, cumin powder, cayenne powder and salt to the bowl.
+- Make the patties dough : Take a bowl, add cooked quinoa, onion and fennel seeds, grated beetroot, wheat flour, bread crumbs, dill, cumin powder, cayenne powder and salt to the bowl.
 Mix well to make a soft dough

 - Shape the patties: Take about half a cup of the mixture in the palm of your hands and shape into a patty.
 Repeat with the remaining mixture.